aws-samples/sample-rds-multitenant-blog/README.md

 Before you begin, ensure you have the following:

-- An AWS account with the prerequisites fulfilled
+- An AWS account
+- [CUR 2.0](https://docs.aws.amazon.com/cur/latest/userguide/data-exports-migrate-two.html) enabled and mapped to a Glue table in the same account
 - AWS CDK installed and configured
 - Node.js and npm installed
 - Basic knowledge of AWS services, particularly RDS, Athena, and Glue